 Robert Janz’s Disappearing Acts

 Leaving a mark on the world implies permanence.
-For Robert Janz, art is more fleeting, like life itself.
+For Robert Janz, it is more fleeting, like life itself.

 Walk around the streets of Manhattan’s Tribeca neighborhood over morning, and you’ll likely find a curious figure out and about making his daily, very transitory contributions to the New York art scene.